What does the Bible say about the Rapture? Is the rapture in the Bible?

 Jesus even prayed in John 17 that the Church, His followers, would not be taken out of the world, rather that they have the strength to endure.
 It was a prayer that Jesus himself would soon face.
 With the cross in front of Him, He asked His Father for an other way.
 And in response God said trust me.

 That’s the message for us today.
 When the struggles and trails (the tribulations) of life come, we are asked to trust God.
 We aren’t promised an easy life.
 No, the Bible makes clear we will face many trails.
-And the history of the Church is one soaked in blood.
+And the history of the Church proves that.
+It’s full of martyrs of the faith.
 And even today millions of Christians are facing persecution that we in the western Church can’t imagine.
 We are in the great tribulation.

 But despite that, we have hope.
 It’s not hope that we will be raptured before it gets really bad.
 I think that’s a slap in the face to those who are facing what Western Christians can’t even fathom.